 Operating Income (OI).

 NOE/NOI includes the combination of 1) expenses from loan interest and bank fees; 2) expenses or income from losses or gains from remeasuring the value of EUR cash bank balances in the UK, and GBP cash balances in Ireland, in USD terms; and 3) income from rent of underutilized property, investment income and royalties received from licensing the Company’s technology.
 Negative NOE is NOI.
-Net NOI in 1Q 2021 was $11 compared to $125 NOI in 1Q 2020.
-Despite higher cash balances in 1Q 2021 compared to 1Q 2020, UTMD received $60 less in interest income.
-In addition, instead of a gain of $44 at the end of 1Q 2020 from remeasurement of foreign currency bank balances, UTMD realized a $10 loss at the end of 1Q 2021.
+Net NOI in 1Q 2019 was $36 compared to $37 NOI in 1Q 2018.

 Net Income (NI).